 Most people get enough lysine in their diet.
-Although athletes, burn patients, and vegans who don't eat beans may need more.
-If you don't have enough lysine, you may experience:
+Although athletes, burn patients, and vegans who do not eat beans may need more.
+If you do not have enough lysine, you may experience:

 - Loss of appetite

 - Reproductive disorders

 For vegans, legumes (beans, peas, and lentils) are the best sources of lysine.

 Some studies suggest that taking lysine on a regular basis may help prevent outbreaks of cold sores and genital herpes.
 Others show no improvement.
 Lysine has antiviral effects by blocking the activity of arginine, which promotes HSV replication.
 One review found that oral lysine is more effective atpreventing an HSV outbreak than it is at reducing the severity and duration of an outbreak.
 One study found that taking lysine at the beginning of a herpes outbreak did not reduce symptoms.
 Most experts believe that lysine does not improve the healing of cold sores.
 But supplementation may reduce recurrences or improve symptoms.